pagkly/Zed/Investopedia4/Racketeering Definition.md

 -   Racketeering is the act of acquiring a business through illegal activity, operating a business with illegally-derived income, or using a business to commit illegal acts.
 -   The U.S. government introduced the Racketeer Influenced and Corrupt Organizations Act in October 1970 to contain racketeering.
 -   Racketeering can be prosecuted at the state or federal level.
--   Federal crimes of racketeering include bribery, gambling offenses, money laundering, obstructing justice or a criminal investigation, murder for hire, and sexual exploitation of children.
+-   Federal crimes of racketeering include bribery, gambling offenses, [[Money Laundering|money laundering]], obstructing justice or a criminal investigation, murder for hire, and sexual exploitation of children.
 -   At the state level, racketeering includes crimes such as murder, kidnapping, gambling, arson, robbery, bribery, extortion, dealing in obscene matter, and drug crimes.

 ## Understanding Racketeering